MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Management/Remove-ItemProperty.md

 ```

 ### CommonParameters

-This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
+This cmdlet supports the common parameters: `-Debug`, `-ErrorAction`, `-ErrorVariable`, `-InformationAction`, `-InformationVariable`, `-OutVariable`, `-OutBuffer`, `-PipelineVariable`, `-Verbose`, `-WarningAction`, and `-WarningVariable`.
+For more information, see [about_CommonParameters](../Microsoft.PowerShell.Core/About/about_CommonParameters.md).

 ## INPUTS

 ### System.String

-You can pipe a string that contains a path (but not a literal path) to Remove-ItemProperty.
+You can pipe a string that contains a path, but not a literal path, to this cmdlet.

 ## OUTPUTS

 ### None

 This cmdlet does not return any output.

 ## NOTES
-* You can also refer to Remove-ItemProperty by its built-in alias, "rp".
-For more information, see about_Alias.

-  In the Windows PowerShell Registry provider, registry values are considered to be properties of a registry key or subkey.
-You can use the ItemProperty cmdlets to manage these values.
+In the PowerShell Registry provider, registry values are considered to be properties of a registry key or subkey.
+You can use the **ItemProperty** cmdlets to manage these values.

-  The Remove-ItemProperty cmdlet is designed to work with the data exposed by any provider.
-To list the providers available in your session, type "Get-PSProvider".
+`Remove-ItemProperty` is designed to work with the data exposed by any provider.
+To list the providers available in your session, type `Get-PSProvider`.
 For more information, see about_Providers.

-*
 ## RELATED LINKS

 [Clear-ItemProperty](Clear-ItemProperty.md)